ATV/UTV Trails in Langlade County

 Langlade County Policy:

-• All-terrain vehicles (ATV's) are classified similar to any "motorized vehicle", such as a 4 x 4 truck, snowmobile, car, etc.
+• All-terrain vehicles (ATVs) are classified similarly to any "motorized vehicle," such as a 4 x 4 truck, snowmobile, car, etc.

 • Chains and studded tires are prohibited.